TorbenJakobsen/decimaldate/docs/source/usage.rst

 .. note::

-   The ``decimaldate`` objects used internally and being exposed by method calls ignores time (hous, minutes, and seconds) and are *not* timezone aware.
+   The ``decimaldate`` objects used internally and being exposed by method calls ignores time (hours, minutes, and seconds) and are *not* timezone aware.

 ``DecimalDate`` has utility and convenience methods, but for more advanced use,